Steve Talboys

 Steven John Talboys (18 September 1966 – 31 July 2019) was an English professional footballer who played as a midfielder.

 He notably played in the Premier League for Wimbledon and in the Football League for Watford, prior to this period he had an extensive career in non-league football and would return to semi-professional football after leaving Watford in 1998.
 Notable non-league sides include Forest Green Rovers, Bath City, Gloucester City, Aldershot Town, Sutton United and Boreham Wood.

 Playing career

 He was born in Bristol, England and played for a large number of clubs, mostly in non-league, but played 26 times in the FA Premier League for Wimbledon during the 1990s, and then made a small number of appearances in the third tier of English football for Watford.

 He also played semi-professionally for Forest Green Rovers, Mangotsfield United, Bath City, Trowbridge Town, Aldershot Town, Gloucester City, Kingstonian, Sutton United, Paulton Rovers, Boreham Wood, Carshalton Athletic, Hampton & Richmond Borough and Staines Town.

 Personal life

 Talboys worked as a development executive for Aon Sports.

 Death

-Talboys died on 31 July 2019, aged 52, in Spain.
+Talboys died by a heart attack on 31 July 2019, aged 52, in Spain.